-For synchronizing the Git repo with the cluster, Hyperledger Bevel configures Flux for each cluster.
-The authentication is via SSH or HTTPS which can be specified in the configuration file gitops.protocol section.
+For synchronizing the Git repo with the cluster, the Blockchain Automation Framework configures Flux for each cluster.
+The authentication is via SSH key, so this key should be generated before you run the playbooks.
+Run the following command to generate a private-public key pair named gitops.